The lending service, Kabbage, is a solid option if your business or startup needs a short-term loan to help cover payroll or other cash flow issues.

 How user-friendly is Kabbage and its services?

-The site even has the phone number listed in large print above the fold.
-Any questions can be directed there.
+The site even has the phone number listed in large print above the fold, where any questions can be directed.

 Home delivery on your schedule with UPS My Choice

 Free credit consultation from Dun & Bradstreet

 20% off Adobe Cloud Creative Photograph Plan from Adobe

 These perks can be redeemed once you have signed up for Kabbage and have an account.

 Kabbage also provides a free resource center for members and non-members to use.